-If you or a loved one is experiencing an emergency or crisis, call 911 or the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you or a loved one is experiencing an emergency or crisis, call 911 or the National Suicide & Crisis Lifeline at 988.
+Calling and texting is available and you can also chat live on their website www.988lifeline.org.

 September is National Suicide Prevention Awareness month.

-At least 45,000 people in the United States die by suicide every year according to the CDC.
+In 2022, nearly 50,000 people died by suicide in the US, which is the highest number ever recorded.
 Left behind are friends, family members, and in the case of service members, fellow soldiers and shipmates.
 Project Sanctuary knows all too well the struggle of veterans and suicide and the pain of those left behind dealing with the tragedy of loss.

 September is a time to share resources and information.
 Veterans have higher rates of suicide than the general public.
+In fact, veterans are at a 57% higher risk of suicide than those who never served.
 Individuals, friends, and families should educate themselves about the risk factors and how to address them.
 Talking about suicide can be difficult, but it's one of the most important things we can all do to prevent it.
 Studies show that asking at-risk individuals if they are suicidal doesn’t increase suicidal thoughts or actions.
+In fact, findings show it can actually reduce suicidal ideation.

 Every Project Sanctuary therapeutic retreat creates a safe environment where trust has been established for veterans and their families.
 Retreats also offer connection, community, and hope to combat some of the common risk factors for suicide.